revolunet/sellsy-proxy/README.md

 ## Call Sellsy API from your browser

+There are two ways to query the sellsy API :

+### Default : "transparent" proxy

+Replace the default sellsy API endpoint with your proxy URL and it will relay all calls.

+Also works with [node-sellsy](https://github.com/revolunet/node-sellsy) `endPoint` parameter.

+### via /GET

-Using `GET` method, just pass `method` and `params` url query parameters, following Sellsy API docs.
+Using `GET` method, pass `method` and `params` url query parameters, following Sellsy API docs.

+`params` must be URL encoded.

 Also add oauth headers for the proxy :